 Tulbaghia is a small genus of about 20 species from southern Africa.
 The genus is very closely related to Allium, and thus a member of the Alliaceae family.
 Typically the Tulbaghia species are modest, unassuming plants with small flowers, grassy foliage, sometimes with a pungent skunky or alliaceous scent to the robust rhizomatous rootstalks as well as the foliage in some species.
 A few species are reportedly hardy in the UK, such as Tulbaghia violacea, T. cominsii, T. acutiloba, T. natalensis, and T. montana, although most are rather tender and are best grown as warm greenhouse plants.
 Many species have intensely perfumed blooms, while at least one species exhibits a foetid aroma.
 Flowers have a characteristic corona structure.

 Be very careful to be sure of identification of any seed grown plants.
 Several seed exchanges list seed of various species of Tulbaghia that has turned out to be the weedy Nothoscordum gracile which is difficult to get rid of once turned loose in your garden.
 See Nothoscordum.
 Sow the seeds in a well-drained mix in the appropriate season (spring or autumn).
-Plants of this genus produces a thick mat of fleshy perennial roots.
-Many plants can be grown in a small container for a few years although they probably enjoy more root room.
+Plants of this genus produce very thick and persistent roots while maintaining only a small bulb.
+Many plants can be grown in a small container for a few years although they enjoy more root room.
 The roots can sometimes completely fill up the spaces below the bulb in a pot.

 For more photos of this genus, visit Dave Fenwick's Tulbaghia page at The African Bulb Gallery.
 Dave is the keeper of The NCCPG National Plant Collection of Tulbaghia.